GoogleChrome/web.dev/content/fast/incorporate-performance-budgets-into-your-build-tools/index.md

 title: Incorporate performance budgets into your build process
 author: mihajlija
 description: |
-  Best way to keep an eye on performance budget is to automate it.
+  The best way to keep an eye on your performance budget is to automate it.
 Find out how to choose a tool that best fits your needs and current setup.
 web_lighthouse: N/A
 wf_blink_components: N/A
 ---